EnMAP-Box/enmap-box/README.md

 ### Windows / Linux / MacOS

- Follow install instructions described here: https://qgis.org/en/site/forusers/download.html
+ Either use mamba (see above), or follow the OS-specific instructions here: https://qgis.org/en/site/forusers/download.html

 ## 2. Clone this repository